← Back to News

 New vision for Castray Point

-Cumulus Studio has presented a new vision for Castray Point at today’s Destination Southern Tasmania Summit following the proposed relocation of CSIRO laboratories.
+Cumulus has presented a new vision for Castray Point at today’s Destination Southern Tasmania Summit following the proposed relocation of CSIRO laboratories.

+Working with Destination Southern Tasmania and Tourism Industry Council Tasmania, we have prepared a series of potential options designed to activate and enhance the historic site.
 With a maritime museum, water-edge swimming pool and improved spectator infrastructure for the Sydney to Hobart Yacht Race, the proposal revolves around reconnecting the site with the waterfront.

 Following the release of the tourism industry proposal, Director and Principal Architect, Peter Walker said he is looking forward to conversations about the potential future of Castray Point.